SymbioticLab/Oort/README.md

 # Oort

 This repository contains scripts and instructions for reproducing the experiments in our OSDI '21 paper "[Oort: Efficient Federated Learning via Guided Participant Selection](https://www.usenix.org/conference/osdi21/presentation/lai)".

+If you have any questions or comments, please join our [Slack](https://join.slack.com/t/fedscale/shared_invite/zt-uzouv5wh-ON8ONCGIzwjXwMYDC2fiKw) channel.

 **Oort won the Distinguished Artifact Award at OSDI'2021!**

 # Overview